The name Canaan in the Bible

-The name Canaan may have been original — meaning "land of purple," says HAW Theological Wordbook of the Old Testament, which relates it to Phoenicia, also meaning purple — and turned proverbial, but it may also have been taken from the Hebrew verb כנע (kana)and projected back upon this person.
-Either way, the name Canaan surely has to do with the Hebrew verb כנע (kana) meaning be humbled:
+The name Canaan may have been original — meaning "land of purple," says HAW Theological Wordbook of the Old Testament, which relates it to Phoenicia, also meaning purple — and turned proverbial, but it may also have been taken from the Hebrew verb כנע (kana) and projected back upon this person.
+Either way, in the Biblical contexts, the name Canaan surely has to do with the Hebrew verb כנע (kana) meaning to be brought into synchronicity:

-The Old Testament's passion for reaching the "land of Canaan" may have a very clear connotation of reaching a blissful state of humility (also see Isaiah 57:15 and Matthew 18:4).
+The Old Testament's passion for reaching the "land of Canaan" may have a very clear connotation of reaching the blissful situation of international synchronicity.

 Being located on the bridge between three continents, he historical people of Canaan maintained a flowering culture of trade.
 Thus the words כנען, meaning Canaan, and כנעני, meaning Canaanite, acquired the additional meaning of trade or merchant (Zephaniah 1:11, Ezekiel 16:29).
-Perhaps the connection between Canaan the humble one and Canaan the merchant lies in the origin of trade, namely the last resource of those who owned no land, and who had to revert to selling other people's produces.
+See our article on the name Abraham for a closer look at the rise of trade between states.

 For a meaning of the name Canaan, NOBSE Study Bible Name List reads Low.
 Jones' Dictionary of Old Testament Proper Names reads Merchant or Servant.